47 Ophiuchi

 47 Ophiuchi is a spectroscopic binary: that is, the two stars move fast enough that periodic Doppler shifts in the stars' spectra can be detected.
 In this case, the two stars have also been resolved using interferometry.
 The primary star is an F-type main-sequence star, that is 1.5 times the mass of the Sun and around twice as wide.
 Its companion star is 1.34 times the mass of the Sun, and 1.36 times the radius of the Sun.
 The two stars orbit each other every 26.3 days, and its orbital eccentricity is 0.481.

 The designation 47 Ophiuchi was originally used for the star HR 6496.
-However, when constellation borders were redrawn, the star fell into the constellation Serpens, and the designation became used for this star, HR 6493, instead.
+However, when constellation borders were redrawn, that star fell into the constellation Serpens, and the designation became used for this star, HR 6493, instead.

+There is also a wider companion, a brown dwarf which has a projected separation of 8850 astronomical units from 47 Ophiuchi.
+It is a L-type brown dwarf with a spectral type of L5.5.
+This object is 70 times more massive than Jupiter and is close to the hydrogen burning limit – the dividing line between brown dwarfs and stars – while its radius is only 0.93 times that of Jupiter.